Rapptz/discord.py/docs/guide/topics/permissions.rst

 Now, that channel has explicitly denied the ``send_messages`` permission to the defalt role of the guild.

-In an alternate scenario, we want to add multiple overwrites to a channel at the same time, to deny ``add_reactions`` permissions to roles and members:
+In an alternate scenario, let's say we want to add multiple overwrites to a channel at the same time, to deny ``add_reactions`` permissions to roles and members:

 .. code-block:: python3

-    # Let's take a working copy of the overwrites in that channel
+    # Let's make a shortcut variable to the existing overwrites.
-    overwrites = channel.overwrites.copy()
+    overwrites = channel.overwrites

     # we'll now grab the specific overwrites relating to that role and member:
     role_overwrite = channel.overwrites_for(role)